 There is a lot of useful information about Zuberec/Rohace on the

-To get to Rohace you may need the help of
+To get to Rohace you will probably need the help of